Sudan Tribune: Plural news and views on Sudan

 The SST’s removal is a prerequisite for any concrete involvement from the World Bank and the International Monetary Fund in the funding of the reforms and development projects of the transitional government.

-It is also needed for the costly debt relief.
+It is also needed for foreign debt relief.

 (ST)